yeecode/ObjectLogger/README.md

 # 7 Object Attribute Filtering

-Some object attributes do not need to be logged, such as `updateTime`, `hashCode`, etc. ObjectLogger supports filtering attributes of objects, tracking only attributes that we are interested in.
+Some object attributes do not need to be logged, such as `updateTime`, `hashCode`, etc. ObjectLoggerClient supports filtering attributes of objects, tracking only attributes that we are interested in.

-And for each attribute, we can change the way it is recorded in the ObjectLogger system, such as changing the name.
+And for each attribute, we can change the way it is recorded in the ObjectLoggerClient system, such as changing the name.

 To enable this function, first change the `yeecode.objectLogger.autoLogAttributes` in the configuration to `false'.